 Seven Steps to Becoming a Women's Lacrosse Umpire

 Step One: Send an email to your local Umpire Board indicating you are interested in becoming a Women’s Lacrosse Umpire.
 If you live in the Los Angeles area, send an email to Stephanie Svetlik-Haley.
-If you live in the Orange County area, send an email to Susana McDermott.
+If you live in the Orange County area, send an email to Kevin Mahoney.
 Give us your contact information (name, address, email, phone and indicate if you are interested in umpiring youth only or all levels of lacrosse), and we will use it only to get in touch with you about lacrosse training clinics.

 Step Two: Attend an Umpiring Clinic!
 At the clinic, you will be taught the rules of the game as well as how to control the match so it is played in a safe and fair manner.
 You will also be given the information on how to complete your umpire training as well as how to join US Lacrosse.